Belgium

 The main supervisory authority for Belgium is the Centre for Cyber Security Belgium (“CCB”).
 Their role is to supervise and monitor the application of the Belgian cyber security strategy.
 They ensure coordination between the public authorities (NCCN; NNB; FSMA; BIPT; etc.) and the private or academic sectors.

 The CCB created a Cyberfundamentals Framework which is a set of concrete measures to protect data, reduce the risk of the most common cyber-attacks and increase an organisation’s cyber resilience.
 To facilitate the use of the Cyberfundamentals Framework, they have implemented certain tools (CyFun Selection Tool, CyFun Self-Assessment tool and the Cyberfundamentals Framework mapping).
-The Cyberfundamentals are structured into 4 levels, with each successive level containing slightly more measures than the previous one: beginner level SMALL, followed by BASIC, IMPORTANT and ESSENTIAL.
+The Cyberfundamentals are structured into four levels, with each successive level containing slightly more measures than the previous one: beginner level SMALL, followed by BASIC, IMPORTANT and ESSENTIAL.
 The levels IMPORTANT and ESSENTIAL are already adapted to the requirements set out in NIS2.

 In addition, the CCB regularly publishes newsletters (including updates on the NIS2 and what it means for the private actors in Belgium).